KaneFreeman/redux-observable-util/README.md

 ### Configuring Epics in Store

 Configuration of the epics is also simplified compared to the standard setup of Redux Observable.
-You call the generateEpics instead of combineEpics, and pass the services that contain @NgEpic decorators.
+You call the generateEpics instead of combineEpics, and pass the services that contain @Epic decorators.

 ### Before